 It is never done

 There are some little things in the design that keep bugging me a bit.
-The events are working, but this still feels a bit fiddly.
+The events work, but this still feels a bit fiddly.
 I ponder whether it might had been possible to create events that would change each game (rather than 1 round during a game).
 However, players have no issues with it.

 The prototype had the amount of respect points gained or lost indicated on the player cards.
 These are not there in the final printed version.
 I feel the game could have benefitted from this, as it improves usability.
 It only takes a few turns, but beginning players need to check a few times what amount they gain or lose.

-The game has many male characters, only 1 lady.
+The game has many male characters, but only 1 female.
 And they all have the same skin color.
 This is a missed opportunity to showcase more diversity.
 Something I am more aware of now.
 I address this in the concept art I borrow for my prototypes, as I have learned that this already sets a creative direction for publishers and artists.